 Justice Maxwell previously served as a judge on the Mississippi Court of Appeals.
 He was initially appointed to the appeals court by Governor Haley Barbour on February 2, 2009, then elected in 2010 and re-elected in 2014.

 Justice Maxwell earned his undergraduate degree and juris doctorate from the University of Mississippi.
 He practiced civil law in Jackson before returning to Oxford to serve as Assistant United States Attorney for the Northern District of Mississippi.

-As a federal prosecutor, he represented the United States Department of Justice in prosecutions and jury trials of public corruption and white collar fraud cases, as well as money laundering, drug trafficking, immigration, and gang-related crimes.
+As a federal prosecutor, he represented the United States Department of Justice in prosecutions and jury trials of public corruption, white collar fraud, money laundering, drug trafficking, immigration, and gang-related crimes.
 He also handled appeals before the United States Court of Appeals for the Fifth Circuit.
 He served as Corporate Fraud Coordinator and participated on the Organized Crime Drug Enforcement Task Force.
 He received various commendations from the Drug Enforcement Administration and the Bureau of Alcohol, Tobacco, Firearms and Explosives.